Development (album)

-Development is the second album released by American rock band Nonpoint.
+Development is the third studio album released by American nu metal band Nonpoint.
 It was their final album released through MCA Records.

 The album debuted at No. 52 on the Billboard 200 album chart.
 The single, "Your Signs", hit No. 29 on Billboard's Active Rock chart, and No. 35 on the Mainstream Rock Airplay chart, both in early July.

 Critical reception

 AllMusic wrote that the album "finds the band literally developing its own signature sound, in the process refining its scope to a much sharper point."